viktorija8902/best-deals/README.md

 The 3 inputs will be string inputs.
 Do not worry about form validation.

-TODO: SPECIFY ENDPOINT
-When the Search button is clicked make 2 HTTP post requests to 'ENDPOINT_URL' with the following request body
+When the Search button is clicked make 2 HTTP post requests to 'https://experimentation.getsnaptravel.com/interview/hotels' with the following request body

 ```
 {